 “Oh, had I Jubal’s lyre…” (Achsah) / JOSHUA, Act III

 The soprano Viktorie Dugranpere studied singing first with the Czech opera singer Daniela Šounová Brouková and then with the Prague Conservatory professor Jiří Kotouč.
 She is currently attending the Music Academy Prague.
 She obtained a bachelor's degree in liturgical music (choir direction) from the Týn School under the auspices of the Charles University Faculty of Education and a master's degree in musicology from the Charles University Faculty of Arts.
 She also successfully completed a course at the Sorbonne in Paris.
-Viktorie Dugranpere has given many solo performances.
+Viktorie Dugranpere has given many solo performances in the area of early music both in the Czech Republic and abroad.
 In 2018 she did a concert tour in the United Arab Emirates as part of the Sharjah Heritage Days festival, where she represented Czech music.
 Since 2009, she has been the artistic director of the professional vocal instrumental group Victoria Ensemble, with whom she performs as a soloist, ensemble singer and conductor.

 Jiří Sycha studied violin at the Church Conservatory in Kroměříž, where he won first place in the Yamaha Scholarship Competition.
 As a student, he was a member of the school Baroque ensemble Collegium da Camera.
 Besides the violin, he also studied conducting and composition at the conservatory.
 He is active as a solo and group performer in various groups, as well as a concert master of Czech Baroque ensembles.
 He regularly gives solo recitals with the harpsichordist Filip Dvořák.
 As a conductor, he has collaborated with soloists such as Iva Bittová, Ivan Ženatý and Karolína Berková.
 He is also active as a composer, mainly of chamber music.